Why Do Some Dogs Become Attached to Just One Person?

-It is quite a common occurrence for pet dogs to become attached to just one person – this is usually within a household, but it can be that the family dog prefers the dog walker, or the neighbour who offers him treats.
-In this article Holidays4Dogs takes a look at why some dogs only have eyes for one person.
+It is quite common for pet dogs to become attached to just one person.
+This is usually within a household, but it can happen that the family dog prefers the dog walker or the neighbour who offers him treats.
+In this article, Holidays4Dogs takes a look at why some dogs only have eyes for one person.

 Puppies in particular will tend to bond with the person who offers them the most attention and provides them with food and daily care.
-Adult rescue dogs can also choose to spend more time with one person over another, particularly if they have come from difficult backgrounds.
-Certain breeds, such as German Shepherds and Chow Chows often gravitate towards just one person, whereas others, like Labradors will be big buddies with everyone they meet!
+Adult rescue dogs can also choose to spend more time with one person, over another.
+Certain breeds, such as German Shepherds and Chow Chows often gravitate towards a single person.
+Similarly, there are lots of dog breeds that are often regarded as more independent than others.
+Whereas others, like Labradors, for instance, will be big buddies with everyone they meet!

-Sometimes, it can happen that a dog bonds with the person who is not necessarily the primary carer – although this tends to be rarer situation.
-Generally speaking a dog will form a strong attachment to people who offer them the most affection, time and attention.
+Dogs can sometimes bond with a person who isn’t their primary carer, although this tends to be a rarer situation.
+Generally speaking, dogs will form a strong attachment to people who offer them the most affection, time and attention.
 This can be in the form of interactive walks, training, or simply sleeping on the settee together.

-If you want to encourage your dog to be more sociable with all members of the family, Holidays4Dogs offers some hints and tips you can try.
+If you want to encourage your four-legged pal to be more sociable with all members of the family, try these tips;-

-Training – as long as everyone is singing from the same hymn book, all family members should spend some time training the family dog.
-Even school age children can get involved with supervision and guidance from an adult.
+Training.
+All family members should spend some time training the family dog.
 Incorporate lots of tasty treats along the way.

-Positive associations – if your dog seems particularly un-fussed about one member of the family – but loves a particular toy – make sure that person is the only one who plays with the dog and his special toy.
+Positive associations.
+If your canine pal seems particularly un-fussed about one member of the family – but loves a particular toy – make sure that person is the only one who plays with the dog and his special toy.

-Learn a new skill – fun agility or cani-cross are great activities for bonding with your dog – and almost anyone in the family can have a go.
+Learn a new skill.
+Fun agility, or cani-cross are great activities for bonding with your dog.
+Almost anyone in the family can have a go.